- DTIS update

 National Quality Infrastructure

-- The procurement and calibration of lab equipment for the Metrology Center began in 2015.
+- The procurement and calibration of lab equipment for the Metrology Centre began in 2015.

 - 25 people who would be assigned by the DSM as Assessors of Accreditation participated in the following courses: Internal Calibration Course (2 days), Uncertainty Calibration Course (2 days), Lead Assessor Course (5 days).

-- 169 participants learned the role and importance of standardization and metrology during three workshops in Xaysomboon province, Sekong province and Xiengkhouang province in 2015.
+- 169 participants learned the role and importance of standardization and metrology during three workshops in Saysomboun province, Sekong province and Xiengkhouang province in 2015.

-- 5 people have been appointed to the Lao Quality Center , whose work is to establish the conformance of products or services against specifications, regulations, performance requirements, and the like.
+- 5 people have been appointed to the Lao Quality Center (LQC), whose work is to establish the conformance of products or services against specifications, regulations, performance requirements, and the like.

 - 11 delegates from the DSM participated in a study visit to Thailand in May 2015.
-The Lao PDR Delegation had an opportunity to learn about Personnel Development on Laboratory Accreditation and Standards, and observe the practices of the National Institute of Metrology (Thailand).
+The Lao Delegation had an opportunity to learn about Personnel Development on Laboratory Accreditation and Standards and observe the practices of National Institute of Metrology Thailand.

-- All the equipment for the Vientiane and provincial statistical offices of the Department of Industry and Handicrafts (DoIH), Ministry of Industry and Commerce, were procured.
+- All the equipment for the Vientiane and provincial statistical offices of the Department of Industry and Handicrafts (DoIH) were procured.
 This will support the capacity building of the country in hardware for industrial statistics.

 - 10 participants went on a study tour to Thailand to learn from industrial statisticians about their practices and experiences.